-UMBC – STRIDE works within the framework ofcritical diversity (Herring and Henderson, 2013).
+UMBC – STRIDE works within the framework of critical diversity (Henderson and Herring, 2013).
 Critical diversity can be defined as “the equal inclusion of people from varied backgrounds on a parity basis throughout all ranks and division of [an] organization.
-It especially refers to inclusion of those who are considered to be different from traditional members because of exclusionary practices (page).”
+It especially refers to inclusion of those who are considered to be different from traditional members because of exclusionary practices (300).”
 This critical approach allows STRIDE to recognize diversity as multidimensional and intersectional and grounded within a context-specific historical framework.The critical diversity perspective facilitates a historical and context-specific approach through a disaggregation of the macro university to reveal underrepresentation at the meso level of colleges, and more micro levels of departments, disciplines, and sub-disciplines.
-UMBC – STRIDE also situates diversity and inclusive excellence in higher education within a social justice paradigm (Byrd, 2014).
+UMBC – STRIDE also situates diversity and inclusive excellence in higher education within a social justiceparadigm (Byrd, 2014).